aolsen13/Cognify_PredictingPopularityUsingMachineLearning/README.md

 If you reference this project, please cite:

-Olsen, A. N. (2026). *Spotify Song Popularity Prediction using Machine Learning*.
+Olsen, A. N. (2026). *Predicting Song Popularity Using Machine Learning*.
 GitHub repository.